nirat1606/OADis/README.md

 # VAW-CZSL Dataset Setup

 We provide compositional splits for Generalized CZSL, following prior works:
-To Download the dataset, first download the VAW-dataset from the website: [VAW](https://github.com/adobe-research/vaw_dataset)
+To Download the dataset, first download the VAW-dataset from the website: [VAW](https://github.com/adobe-research/vaw_dataset).

-In the folder compositional-split-natural, the pairs for training, validation and test are available.
+In the folder ```compositional-split-natural```, the pairs for training, validation and test are available.

 Some images are  part of [Visual Genome](https://visualgenome.org/), and can be downloaded from the official website.
 We use Visual Genome to get more attribute labels.